mazedesignhq/revai-node-sdk/README.md

     4. `build-examples` performs the same action as `build` and in addition, copies the `src` to the `node_modules` directory in `examples` such that you can test examples with local changes.
 2. Add any relevant test logic if you add or modify any features in the source code and check that the tests pass using the scripts mentioned above.
 3. Update the examples provided to illustrate any relevant changes you made, and check that they work properly with your changed local `revai-node-sdk`.
     * One way to use your changed local package in the examples is to copy the output of the `build` script into the `examples/node_modules/revai-node-sdk`.
-On Unix, this can be simply done with the following command when in the root directory: `$ cp -r dist/src examples/node_modules/revai-node-sdk/`.
+On Unix, this can be simply done with the following command when in the root directory: `$ cp -r dist examples/node_modules/revai-node-sdk/`.
 4. Update the documentation to reflect any relevant changes and improve the development section.